lvl0socanalyst/lvl0socanalyst.github.io/_posts/2025-06-18-my-sixtenth-post.md

 ## Overview - LummaStealer Malware Analysis (27th July 2025)

-Full malware analysis on how LummaStealer is delivered on a compromised website.
+A look into how LummaStealer is delivered by a compromised website.

 LummaStealer has lots of different variants.
 Therefore, malware analysis found online varies significantly.
 A compromised website I've been monitoring that has pushed three different samples of LummaStealer to it's victims in the past week.
 Furthermore, each time you query the stage one domain the network IOCs rotate.
 So, it's super neat.
 One cool pickup that does seem consistent is.
 If your host in running in Russian, the malware terminates.
-Make of that what you like.

 ### ClickFix Prompt Compromised Website